-- C2 Number of qualified applicants offered a placed of waiting list - C2 Number of wait-listed students admitted - C2 Is your waiting list ranked? - C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?
+- C2 If yes, please answer the questions below for Fall 2010 admissio - C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list - C2 Number of wait-listed students admitted

+C2 Is your waiting list ranked?

+- C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?